 What is Problem Solving?

+In the domain of project management, problem-solving is the process of finding solutions to challenges or difficulties.
 Problem-Solving is the process of finding solutions to challenges or difficulties.
 It helps determine the issue, examine the situation, come up with alternative solutions, and decide on the best way to proceed.
 Critical thinking, creativity, and good communication are all necessary for effective Problem-Solving to come up with a solution.
 Problem-Solving aims to identify a solution that addresses the issue and helps in its resolution.

 Effective Problem-Solving is a valuable skill in both personal and professional life because it enables individuals and organizations to make smarter choices and come up with innovative solutions to challenges.
 It requires persistence, patience, and a willingness to learn from failures and successes.